dmouscher/nomic/rules-public.md

 ## 311

 Any person who is found to have written something on this server from more than one account will be kicked from the server and unable to win the game.
 This includes alternate accounts as well as typing something from someone else's account on the server with or without his or her consent.

+## 313

+Each player may create a Religion at any time.
+A player must have and provide a name for their Religion when creating it.
+A player may be a member (or "follower") of up to one Religion at a time.
+Players may perform up to one of the following actions during a turn:
+* Join a Religion
+* Leave a Religion

+Religions are created with zero Faith.
+At the end of every turn, all Religions with one or fewer followers are disbanded.
+Following this, all extant Religions gain 2^(n+1)-1 Faith, where n is equal to the number of followers that that Religion has.